-- an Application would be the Project Team's first award while the other tying Application(s) would be the Project Team's second or third - Application receives points under (Scoring) Enriched Property Services, subsection "A. Owner-provided Services" - earlier year of the most recent 9% Credits award for the Local Government boundary - for ties between Preservation Applications: - soonest year that all Housing Credit, HUD, and/or USDA affordability restrictions are set to expire - the rent advantage value used in (Scoring) Preservation Scoring Criteria, subsection B. Rent Advantage, if all tying Applications claimed points under the section - applications that use the least amount of 9% Credits per low-income unit
+- an Application would be the Project Team's first award in current round while the other tying Application(s) would be the Project Team's second or third in current round - Application receives points under (Scoring) Enriched Property Services, subsection "A. Ownerprovided Services" - earlier year of the most recent 9% Credits award for the Local Government boundary

+- for ties between New Affordability, Family tenancy Applications, 20% or more units are three or four bedrooms - for ties between Preservation Applications: - soonest year that all Housing Credit, HUD, and/or USDA affordability restrictions are set to expire - the rent advantage value used in (Scoring) Preservation Scoring Criteria, subsection B. Rent Advantage, if all tying Applications claimed points under the section - applications that use the least amount of 9% Credits per low-income unit